-Whether you are using treats for training and behaviour rewards or as a bedtime snack, finding the right treats for your furry pooch can be a daunting task.
+Whether you are using treats for training and behaviour rewards or as a bedtime snack, finding the right treats for your dog can be a daunting task.

 There are so many types of commercial dog treats available on the market today that a trip to your local pet food store can easily make your head spin.